billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

+# Notes about this document

+Most thoughts here are from Bill Sacks.
+Comments labeled "From discussion" refer to a discussion (2019-05-02) between Bill and: Mike Barlage, Erik Kluzek, Negin Sobhani, Sean Swenson and Mariana Vertenstein.

 # Some notes

 - There were some temporary, subroutine-local fluxes that I need to change to being in WaterFluxType, because now we need a separate version for each tracer.
 (I don't love this, but I can't see a clean way around it.)

+  **From discussion:** People are okay with this.

 # Some questions: organizing into subroutines